A post by Rachel Doyle, Marketing Manager at Panopto Europe.

-- It’s ideal for Distance-Learning students, part-time students and international students – students who can’t be physically present in a teaching room at a given time.
+- It’s ideal for distance learning students, part-time students and international students – really any student who can’t be physically present in a teaching room at a given time for any number of reasons.
 By providing the flexibility to watch the recorded lecture from any location, whenever they like, students have much more control over their learning.

 - All undergraduates and post-graduates with access to recorded lectures like to be able to revisit or catch up on lectures and to navigate easily to search for the content they need.
 This is particularly useful when they have to miss a session due to illness, timetable clashes and during intense revision periods.
 Being able to access recorded lectures seamlessly via their VLE makes it particularly convenient.